dancespiele/roads/README.md

  url     | string                             | The URL that was provided to the request body    | object                             | The body that was provided to the request, after it was properly parsed into an object headers | object                             | The headers that were provided to the request next    | function                           | The [resource method](#resource-method) that the router located.
-Execute this function to perform the standard API action for this HTTP method and URL.
+Execute this function to execute the method for this HTTP method and URL.
 This method will always return a promise.

 If the callback does not return a [response](#roadsresponse) object, it will be wrapped in a [response](#roadsresponse) object with the default status code of 200.

     // Example of an onRequest handler
-    api.onRequest(function* (url, body, headers, next) {
+    road.onRequest(function* (url, body, headers, next) {
     	// kill trailing slash as long as we aren't at the root level if (url.path != '/' && url.path[url.path.length - 1] === '/') {
             return new roads.Response(null, 302, {